Auth Profile

 This is the url where your messenger is hosted.
 We will redirect to this page once the oauth handshake has completed, and the secure session userToken will be in the url params.

 Note that the RedirectUrl is not the OAuth2 redirect_uri.
-The redirect_uri should be set to ServisBots token broker API.
-US -> https://fhums5648f.execute-api.us-east-1.amazonaws.com/us1/public/auth/v1/default-oauth2
+The redirect_uri in the registered application should be set to ServisBot’s token broker API provided above.

 Authentication Url

-This is the url that the user needs to oauth against.
-This returns the authentication token to the redirect_url mentioned above to be used to request access via oauth.
+This is the url that the user needs to oauth against which is provided along with the Access Url in the Endpoints section of the Oauth provider.
+This returns the authentication token to the redirect_uri mentioned above to be used to request access via oauth.

 Access Url